There are many guides on how to be a leader.

 Not the perfect identity for a leader, is it?

-Then, when you will open up and to show a glimmer of your emotional self, it will feel like you are truly trusting your reports.
+Sometimes you can even open up and share about your life, or show a glimmer of your emotional self.
+When you do it from a position of overall strength, then it will feel like you are truly trusting your reports.

 And it will feel special.